ghadfield32/docker_dev_template/README.md

-Certainly!
-Here’s the updated README with detailed information, including the PyTorch installation and GPU support steps.

-### README.md

 # Advanced Docker Data Science Environment

 This README provides a comprehensive guide to setting up a robust Docker environment for data science projects with GPU support.
 It includes detailed explanations and best practices to help you understand each component.